-Of the 118 sites to rate below the quality threshold, 24 are noted as being just below the enhancements to help address quality of provision.
+Of the 118 sites to rate below the quality threshold, 24 are noted as being just below the quality threshold.
+These sites should be reviewed and/or prioritised for possible enhancements to help address quality of provision.
 This would also shift the balance of sites rating above or below the threshold in the favour of more sites rating higher.